The bells are rung on Sunday 9.15 - 10.00am, before Morning Prayer and 5.45 – 6.15 pm before Evensong

 You will hear the bells ringing on Saturdays, especially through the summer months, for weddings.
 We are happy to ring for any special occasion if requested.
 In return a donation for our Tower Fund, for the upkeep of the bells, would be gratefully accepted.

 Quarter peals can be used to commemorate any event.
 If members of the congregation have a family member or important event that they would like to remember - please, let us know.
-If requested we can provide a framed memento of the quarter peal.
+If requested we can provide a framed memento of the Quarter peal.
+At the moment we are ringing Quarter peals in memory of those servicemen who gave their lives during the First World War (see below).

 Honouring the soldiers of The Great War